‘On-the-go’ Be it eating, working or simply talking on-the-go, the phrase is only growing in popularity with modern technology. With

 Especially if you have any awards or achievements, such as ‘Salesperson of the Month’.
 This will only further show that you have a great track record.

-A career in telesales can be quite rewarding and with a little guidance, you too will be able to get into a good role, even with minimum experience.
+With a little guidance, you too will be able to get into a good role, even with minimum experience.
 Remember that good preparation is the foundation for acing any interview including telesales.